0x1B284004/cube.all/maths.md

-# mathematics behind the spinning cube
+# maths behind

-this document explains the basic mathematics used in the spinning cube script
+this document explains the basic mathematics used in cube.all concept

 ## three dimensional coordinates